MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

 1. Specify the connection details this shortcut will use.

-   1. Proved the endpoint for you S3 account (URL)
+   1. Proved the endpoint for your S3 account (URL)
       > [!NOTE]
       > URL must be in the following format `https://bucketname.s3.region.amazonaws.com/`

-   1. If you've already defined a connection for this storage location, it automatically appears in the connection drop-down.
+   1. If you have already defined a connection for this storage location, it automatically appears in the connection drop-down.
 Otherwise, you can choose **Create new connection**.

    1. Enter a **Connection name**.